Polymers: Linking things together!

 After learning about the polymers that are all around us, students were then able to experiment with some cross-linking polymers themselves.
 We took an existing polymer (white school glue, which is polyvinyl acetate) and mixed it with a cross-link solution, tetrahydroxyborate (Borax) in water.
 The result was dramatic!
 The slimy, sticky glue changed into a rubbery, dry substance that could be stretched, formed into a ball, broken sharply apart, and bounced.
 Your students should be able to tell you why cross-linking the polymer had this effect!

-We then tested the effect that different amounts of polymer had on the elasticity of the polymer gel by measuring the bounce height of the gel ball when dropped.
+We then tested the effect that different amounts of cornstarch (a highly branched polymer that does not cross-link) had on the elasticity of the polymer gel by measuring the bounce height of the gel balls when dropped.